Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study: Method

 \textbf{LLMs used for comparison.} We select \qwenthree-32B, \gpt, \omini, and \deepseek-671B as LLMs for comparison. \qwenthree-32B is the upgraded version of \qwentwo-7B, and we specifically choose the 32B variant to facilitate a direct comparison between the fine-tuned \qwentwo and its successor. \deepseek-671B represents the full-scale version of \deepseek-7B, which further motivates our interest.
 In addition, we include \gpt and \omini from OpenAI: \gpt is known for its exceptional capabilities and stands among the leading commercial closed-source models, while \omini, a smaller-scale variant released by OpenAI, is chosen to assess the performance of lightweight models from the same provider.

-\parabf{Fine-tune configuration.} For the hardware configuration, we employed an RTX 4090 GPU for fine-tuning, along with an Intel Xeon Platinum 8352V CPU under a Linux operating system.
-The fine-tuning platform used in this study is LLaMA-Factory~\cite{zheng2024llamafactory}, a convenient and comprehensive framework designed for LLM fine-tuning.
+\parabf{Fine-tune configuration.} For hardware, we used an RTX 4090 GPU for fine-tuning and an Intel Xeon Platinum 8352V CPU running Linux.
+The fine-tuning platform was LLaMA-Factory~\cite{zheng2024llamafactory}, a comprehensive framework for LLM fine-tuning.
 All models in our experiments were fine-tuned using this platform.
-We employed the Lora method, training for 6 epochs using the AdamW optimizer with an initial learning rate of 5e-5 and a batch size of 2.
+We applied the Lora method, training for 6 epochs with the AdamW optimizer, an initial learning rate of 5e-5, and a batch size of 2.